tmds/Tmds.Ssh/src/docfx/index.md

 using var sshClient = new SshClient("myhost", configSettings);
 ```

+The client settings are derived based on the OpenSSH config files and can be inspected or modified using the <xref:Tmds.Ssh.SshConfigSettings.PostConfigure> callback.

 To know what hosts are known in the configuration files, you can use <xref:Tmds.Ssh.SshConfig.GetHosts>:

 ```csharp